Global-Survival/GSs/README.md

 Global Survival Sys
-(as originally derived from [automenta/gss](http://github.com/automenta/gss)) is a composite model, made of various, independently developed applications which support and rely on a [common plugin-system](http://gss.universalsoldier.ca#!topic/global-survival/Ojw4KXNzTZ4) (GSs) for the purpose of...
+(as originally derived from [automenta/gss](http://github.com/automenta/gss)) is a composite model, made of various, independently developed applications which support and rely on a common [indicator plugin-system](http://gss.universalsoldier.ca#!topic/global-survival/Ojw4KXNzTZ4) (GSs) for the purpose of...

  -Calculating whether a complete manifest of needs can be satisfied by the 'available' resources -- illustrating how a community is likely to thrive or suffer.